The General Child and Family Services Authority has a number of priorities and initiatives.

 The General Authority is committed to providing training, mentoring and support to assist agency staff so they may strengthen their work with families.
 As a result, in 2010, the General Authority embarked on the implementation of the Practice Model with its agencies and service regions.

 The fundamental goal of the Practice Model is to work with families to keep children safe.
-The Practice Model uses research-based Structured Decision Making tools.
-The Structured Decision Making tools help to assess safety, risk, and families’ strengths and needs.
+The Practice Model uses research-based Structured Decision Making® (SDM) tools.
+The SDM tools help to assess safety, risk, and families’ strengths and needs.
 In conjunction with these assessments, the Practice Model uses solution-focused engagement strategies and skills.
-These include Mapping, Danger Statements, Safety Goal Statements and behaviourally based case plans that are measurable and achievable for the family.
+These include mapping, danger statements, safety goal statements and behaviourally based case plans that are measurable and achievable for the family.
 These tools and approaches help to increase the transparency about what the worries are, what is working well, and what needs to happen next.

 Click on the video for a general overview of the Practice Model.

 A common definition of safety has been adopted by all General Authority agencies and service regions which incorporates all of the elements that need to be in place to ensure child safety.
 This definition is shared with families so they know what is expected of them, and gives families and workers a common language.